Flad115/Wordle/README.md

 #### API Notes

 This function also performs a callback.
-The information this function gives couldn't be used with a return because it is asynchronous, meaning it is executed on a different thread.
-Instead the function that would use this information is passed to the async function as an argument and later called within the function body.
+The information (var valid) this function gives couldn't be used with a return because it is asynchronous, meaning it is executed at a different time that it may appear in the code.
+Valid cannot be defined until the POST is completed JS has already moved on the the next task.
+To fix this problem, the function that would use this information is passed to the async function as an argument and later called within the function body.

 ### Focus